ttscoff/howzit_old/README.md

 If you only want to include certain topics from a template file, use the format `template_name[topic]` or include multiple topics separated by commas: `template_name[topic 1, topic 2]`.
 You can also use `*` as a wildcard, where `template_name[build*]` would include topics "Build" and "Build and Run".

 If a topic in the current project's build note has an identical name to a template topic, the local topic takes precedence.
 This allows you to include a template but modify just a part of it by duplicating the topic title.

+Templates can include other templates with a `template:` key at the top of the template.

+You can define what metadata keys are required for the template using a `required:` key at the top of the template.
+For example, if the template `script.md` uses a placeholder `[%executable]` that can't have a default value as it's specific to each project, you can add:

+    required: executable

+at the top of `project.md`.
+If the template is included in a build notes file and the `executable:` key is not defined, an error will be shown.

 ## Using howzit